 I’ll be perfectly honest: when it comes to white porcelain contemporary pedestal sinks, the updated versions are almost always worse for storage than the tried-and-true traditional versions, simply because the basins aren’t as wide.
-The flip side of that, though, is that modern pedestal sinks can be used in spaces so small that even a traditional pedestal would be cumbersome.
+The flip side of that, though, is that you can fit modern pedestal sinks in spaces so small that even a traditional pedestal would be cumbersome.
 That makes them a great option for dressing up a small half bath or powder room.
 You’ll get the full functionality of the sink in a stylish package that’s less than 20″ at its widest, and even smaller at the base – which makes it doubly easy to clean around.

 If you’re in the market to redecorate a small bathroom, traditional pedestal sinks are a tempting option, but they certainly aren’t the only one.
 Even if you don’t want to opt for a very small bathroom vanity, a more contemporary option might give your space the look and feel you’ve been missing.